TelegramBot/Api/README.md

 An extended native php wrapper for [Telegram Bot API](https://core.telegram.org/bots/api) without requirements.
 Supports all methods and types of responses.

+## Fork notes

+Original package does not support `poll_answer` messages.
+Added this support.

 ## Bots: An introduction for developers
 >Bots are special Telegram accounts designed to handle messages automatically.
 Users can interact with bots by sending them command messages in private or group chats.